Visharad-Coder/Library_Management_System/README.md

 # Features
 # Student Features:
-Check the availability of books
+Check the availability of books,
 Apply for books
 # Admin Features:
-Add new books to the system
+Add new books to the system,
-Delete existing books
+Delete existing books,
+Edit book,
-Contact students
+Contact students,
-Mark books as returned
+Mark books as returned,
-Technologies Used
+# Technologies Used
-Backend:  Flask
+Backend:  Flask,
-Frontend: HTML,CSS,BOOTSTRAP
+Frontend: HTML,CSS,BOOTSTRAP,
 Database:  MySQL